Austoe6/tech-blog/src/content/blog/2018-06-25-how-to-change-blackberry-id-without-password-hard-reset.md

 title: How to change BlackBerry ID without password/ Hard reset
 date: '2018-06-25T08:21:56+03:00'
 thumbnail: /img/phone-1150261_1280.jpg
+description: >-
-description: How to change your blackberry Id and email without the previous password.
+  How to change your blackberry Id and email without the previous password.Changing your BlackBerry Id could be stressful when you can't remember the password.
+You can simply hard-reset your BlackBerry.
+To hard-reset/factory reset is different from security wipe for the BlackBerry.
 category: quick fixes
 author: Austin Okhala
 featured: true